 Computer Information Systems

-The Bachelor of Arts in Computer Information Systems strikes a balance between knowledge in computer science and business.
+The program in computer information systems strikes a balance between knowledge in computer science and business.
 In addition to taking courses in computer science, students also take courses in business administration and English for enhancing communication skills and knowledge required in a business environment.